 Farmers explain why they do and don't burn cane

-A LETTER to the NewsMail questioning the need for farmers to burn cane has ignited debate among readers and our Facebook followers.
+A LETTER to the NewsMail questioning the need for farmers to burn cane ignited debate among readers and our Facebook followers a few years back.

-Asthma and health concerns dominated the arguments against the practice, but of the almost 250 people who voted in our online poll, 63% said they still supported burning cane.
+Asthma and health concerns dominate arguments against the practice, but of the almost 250 people who voted in the NewsMail's online poll at the time, 63% said they still supported burning cane.

-According to Bundaberg Canegrowers, since 1985 the percentage of cane burnt across the Bundaberg district had decreased from 100% to just 10%.
+According to Bundaberg Canegrowers, since 1985 the percentage of cane burnt across the Bundaberg district had decreased from 100% to just 10% in 2014.